 I use a range of teaching methods including handouts, online resources and practical demonstrations.

-I offer postnatal breastfeeding support, providing 1:1 care in the comfort of your home.
+I offer postnatal breastfeeding support, providing 1:1 care online or in the comfort of your home.
 I would sit with you and chat while you feed, listening to your journey so far, talking through what you are experiencing, and exploring further any aspects that are important to you.
 I can observe your feed if you would like, and offer evidence-based suggestions, resources and services to support you to meet your breastfeeding goals.